O96a/sudanese-dialect-tokenizer-benchmark/README.md

     ```
     You will be prompted for a token, which you can generate from your Hugging Face account settings: [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)

-## Contributing

-Feel free to open issues or submit pull requests for improvements or bug fixes.

 # CLI